 The Nineteenth-Century Song Club is a project that attempts to open up an extended conversation between musicologists, historians, folklorists, and literary scholars about the role of song in the nineteenth century.
 This is a complex subject of enquiry that has not been well-served by modern disciplinary specialization, and so the consortium will attempt to bring together several disciplines to discuss nineteenth-century song cultures including concert performance, convivial singing, theatrical song, political song, hymn singing, and ballad performance.
-There will be a particular emphasis on the transmission and circulation of song, both in print and in oral traditions, centered firmly on the social and political meaning of song traditions.
+We are particularly interested in the transmission and circulation of song, both in print and in oral traditions, and in the social and political meaning of song traditions.

 Oskar Cox Jensen is a Senior Research Associate at the University of East Anglia, working on a study of English protest song from 1600 to the present day.
-He is the author of When London Cried (Duckworth, 2022), The Ballad-Singer in Georgian and Victorian London (Cambridge, 2021), and Napoleon and British Song, 1797–1822 (Palgrave, 2015); co-editor of Charles Dibdin and Late Georgian Culture (Oxford, 2018) and a special forum of Journal of British Studies: “Music and Politics in Britain” (2021); and author of numerous book chapters and articles in journals including Studies in Romanticism.
+In October 2022 he will take up a NUAcT Fellowship in Music at Newcastle University.
+He is the author of Vagabonds: Life on the Streets of Nineteenth-Century London (Duckworth, 2022), The Ballad-Singer in Georgian and Victorian London (Cambridge University Press, 2021), and Napoleon and British Song, 1797–1822 (Palgrave Macmillan, 2015); co-editor of Charles Dibdin and Late Georgian Culture (Oxford University Press, 2018) and a special forum of Journal of British Studies: “Music and Politics in Britain” (2021); and author of numerous book chapters and articles in journals including Studies in Romanticism.
 He was a founding member of the Romantic National Song Network, and contributes to discussions of song on BBC TV and radio, RTÉ, and in print media.
+In 2022 he became an AHRC/BBC New Generation Thinker.
 Oskar also writes works of fiction, and his own songs, which he then struggles to sing.
 He is represented by Joanna Swainson.

 James Grande is Lecturer in Eighteenth-Century Literature and Culture at King’s College London.
 He was previously a British Academy Postdoctoral Fellow at KCL and a postdoctoral research fellow on the ERC project “Music in London, 1800-1851,” directed by Roger Parker.
 He is the author of William Cobbett, the Press and Rural England: Radicalism and the Fourth Estate, 1792-1835 (Palgrave Macmillan, 2014) and has co-edited with John Stevenson an anthology of Cobbett’s writings and a collection of essays on Cobbett’s contexts and legacies.
 His next monograph “Articulate Sounds: Music, Dissent, and Literary Culture, 1789-1840” will be published by the British Academy and Oxford University Press.
-Current projects include Scripture and Song in Nineteenth-Century Britain, with Brian Murray (forthcoming with Bloomsbury), Sound and Sense in Britain, 1770-1840, with Carmel Raz, and a new edition of William Hazlitt’s essays for Oxford Worlds’s Classics, co-edited with Jon Mee.
+Current projects include Scripture and Song in Nineteenth-Century Britain, with Brian Murray (forthcoming with Bloomsbury), Sound and Sense in British Romanticism, with Carmel Raz (forthcoming with Cambridge University Press), and a new edition of William Hazlitt’s essays for Oxford Worlds’s Classics, co-edited with Jon Mee.
 He is a trustee of Keats-Shelley House in Rome and editor of the Keats-Shelley Review.

 Katherine Hambridge is an Assistant Professor in Musicology at Durham University.
 She specializes in French and German musical life in the first half of the nineteenth century, in particular, music and politics, music theatre, song and singers, and issues of genre and performance.
 She has published in Annales de la Révolution française, Cambridge Opera Journal, the Oxford Handbook of the Operatic Canon, Beethoven Studies 4, and her article for the Journal of the American Musicological Society, “Staging Singing in the Theater of War (Berlin, 1805),” won the Royal Musical Association’s Jerome Roche Prize in 2016.
 The volume The Melodramatic Moment: Music and Theatrical Culture 1790-1820, co-edited with Jonathan Hicks, appeared with the University of Chicago Press in 2018.
 Her interests in song are currently focused around cultures of re-use, parody, and speech-song relationships in music theatre genres, particularly the French vaudeville; and the idea of the German voice and national song across the high-low divide in the nineteenth century.